DeGrom fans 11 in 7 dominant innings, Mets blank Padres 4-0

 Francisco Lindor homered and doubled to back the latest brilliant performance by deGrom (5-2).
 The Mets ended San Diego’s team-record 12-game home winning streak that began a month ago on May 5.

 In complete charge throughout, deGrom allowed just three hits and walked one.
-The two-time NL Cy Young Award winner has given up just four earned runs in 58 innings and has a 0.62 ERA.
+The two-time NL Cy Young Award winner has given up just four earned runs in 58 innings, His ERA is the lowest through nine starts of any pitcher with at least 40 innings since ERA became an official statistic in both leagues in 1913.
+His 0.57 WHIP also is the lowest since at least 1901 of any pitcher with at least 40 innings.

-“Honestly, I try not to think about it (the miniscule ERA),” deGrom said.
-“I try and go out there and put us in a position to win.”
+”Honestly, I try not to think about it,” deGrom said. ”I try and go out there and put us in a position to win.”

 In all nine of his starts this season, deGrom has not permitted more than one earned run.
 This was the 50th time in his career he struck out 10 or more in a game.